Memal7/kcna/02_container-orchestration.md

 ---

 ## What's Container Orchestrator?
-- Containers have become a standard for delivering Microservices applications.
+- Containers have become a standard for delivering Microservice based applications.
 - Since a Microservice application can have a lot of containers, you have to deploy and manage large amount of containers for each application.
 In this case you're going to face very quickly to following problems:
     - Providing compute resources, like VM where containers can run on.
     - Schedule containers to servers in an efficient way.